maholli/lab64/pcb/stencils/README.md

   <img width="250" src="https://github.com/maholli/lab64/blob/master/pcb/stencils/images/4b.PNG">
 </p>

-8. While on the Fill tab, click the "X" box to change the paint parameters from "undefined" to "no paint.
+8. While on the Fill tab, click the "X" box to change the paint parameters from "undefined" to "no paint."

 9. Next, with the border still selected, go to the stroke paint tab and change the RGB value from pure black to pure blue (RGB values of R: 0, G: 0, B: 255, A: 255).